 The output image shows the current directory as expected.

-B. Command with Formatting
+B. Setting Command With Formatting

 #!/bin/bash